aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 This implementation covers the basics of an IoT certificate vending machine method.
 It does not cover certain aspects that may arise in production use.

 ### Security and Authentication
 If your IoT devices are exposed to the internet instead of an intranet, your API should be deployed as a public API endpoint.
 This will allow any internet-connected network to connect your API but also it exposes your API endpoint to possible attacks.
-To protect your API Gateway endpoint, use [Security in Amazon API Gateway
-](https://docs.aws.amazon.com/apigateway/latest/developerguide/security.html) documentation to enable features like API rate limiting or IP address-based restrictions with AWS WAF.
+To protect your API Gateway endpoint, refer to the [Security in Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/security.html) documentation to enable features like API rate limiting or IP address-based restrictions with AWS WAF - Web Application Firewall.

 This implementation depends on a single unique identifier of a device.
-If your device unique identifiers are sequential or easy-to-estimate, you need to consider the leakage of your device token calculation formula and hash string.
+If your device's unique identifiers are sequential or easy to predict, you need to consider your device token calculation formula being reverse-engineered.
 For this reason, you may need to implement a second unique identifier to mitigate the replay or increment attacks.
 In this situation, the device should claim its first unique ID, matching second unique ID, and matching calculated hash, for example `device_token=SHA256("YOUR_SECRET_SALT//DEVICE_UID_1+DEVICE_UID_2")` to be registered.

 Your `device_token` is calculated by hashing functions using your secret salt string.
-You need to implement some extra layers to increase the protection of registration logic and protect your sensitive material.
+To increase the protection of registration logic and protect the sensitive material, you should implement some extra layers, such as:
 - If your device's computing environment provides hardware-based encryption blocks or read-protected memory blocks, you can leverage these features to reduce the possible attack surface.
-Almost all modern MCU's provide these feature sets out of the box, otherwise, you may need to include a TPM (Trusted Platform Module) component to your hardware design.
+Otherwise, you may need to include a TPM (Trusted Platform Module) component to your hardware design.
-- You can use different secrets salts for different batches/series of devices.
-This makes only one batch/series of devices use the same secret durinng the registration.
-This reduces the blast radius of leakage of your secret salt.
+- You can use different secrets salts for different batches or series of devices.
+This reduces the blast radius if your your secret salt is obtained to a single batch or series of devices.
 ### Service Quotas
 This implementation uses an AWS Lambda function to make AWS IoT Core API calls.
 You need to identify possible batch registration events and estimated throughput of IoT API calls to avoid hitting service limits and quotas.

 ### Logging and Monitoring of Device Registration

-Implement a logging and monitoring mechanism for critical steps and KPI's regarding your device registration use-case to build a registration dashboard.
+Define KPI's such as "registration success rate" and "registration attempts per device" regarding your device registration use-case.
+Then, implement a logging and monitoring mechanism for critical steps to build a registration dashboard.
 This monitoring strategy can include the following:

 - CloudWatch log insights of the CVM Lambda function
 - Lambda function invocation metrics